killercup/scribbles/_posts/2016-12-28-teaching-libraries.md

 [mdBook]: https://github.com/azerupi/mdBook

 I've also been thinking about making API docs better/more structured by specifying [some guidelines][doc-lints].
+It will also be interesting to see if enforcing some of these guidelines, like "each public method/function needs an example", can further ensure that all parts of an API are documented and easy to grasp.

 Jimmy Cuadra wrote [an RFC][rfc-pr-1713] on the topic, but it was closed as he didn't have to time to revise it.
-I would love to see a new RFC (with my suggestions), and maybe I'll have some time in the new year to write one.
+I would love to see a new RFC (with my suggestions); and maybe I'll have some time in the new year to write one.

 [doc-lints]: {% post_url 2016-08-17-machine-readable-inline-markdown-code-cocumentation %}
 [rfc-pr-1713]: https://github.com/rust-lang/rfcs/pull/1713